How to stream your personal video collection to any device

 Next, open up Control Panel by searching for it in the taskbar.
 Then type “media” into the Control Panel search box and pick the Media streaming options link that appears.
 Click Turn on media streaming, and that’s all there is to it.
 The content in the default Videos folder associated with your user account is ready to go, and will be visible to a range of devices on your local network.

 Because the Windows media server settings are well supported, a lot of clients can “see” the new movies and TV shows without any extra configuration.
 Fire up a Roku player, for example, load up the default media player, and you should see your files ready to be streamed.
-The same is true with the VLC Player apps for Android and iOS, so this is a quick way of getting content from your Windows machine to your cell phone.
-However, this will only work with devices that are connected to your local Wi-Fi network, which means you can’t use this method to stream videos over the web.
+The same is true with the VLC Player apps for Android and iOS, so this is a quick way to get content from your Windows machine to your cell phone.
+However, this will only work with devices that are connected to your local WiFi network, which means you can’t use this method to stream videos over the web.
 If you’d like this ability, scroll down and check out the section on third-party apps.

 Apple devices work very well together, so a macOS server will be happy to collaborate with other Apple gear, specifically the Apple TV.
 Getting it to work with non-Apple devices, however, is more challenging.